platformsh/platformsh-docs/docs/src/add-services/solr.md

 ### Limitations

 The recommended maximum size for configuration directories (zipped) is 2MB.
 These need to be monitored to ensure they don't grow beyond that.
-If the zipped configuration directories grow beyond this, performance will decline and deploys will become longer.
-The directory archives will be compressed and string encoded.
+If the zipped configuration directories grow beyond this, performance declines and deploys become longer.
+The directory archives are compressed and string encoded.
 You could use this bash pipeline `echo $(($(tar czf - . | base64 | wc -c )/(1024*1024))) Megabytes` inside the directory to get an idea of the archive size.

 The configuration directory is a collection of configuration data, like a data dictionary, e.g. small collections of key/value sets.
 The best way to keep the size small is to restrict the directory context to plain configurations.
-Including binary data like plugin `.jar` files will inflate the archive size, and isn't recommended.
+Including binary data like plugin `.jar` files inflates the archive size, and isn't recommended.

 ## Accessing the Solr server administrative interface